 Last updated on March 4, 2022

-Following a phone call with Ukrainian President Volodymyr Zelensky, U.S. President Joe Biden joined the Eastern European leader in “urging Russia to cease its military activities in the area and allow firefighters and emergency responders to access the site,” according to a statement from the White House.
+According to a statement from the White House, President Biden spoke with Ukrainian President Volodymyr Zelensky on Thursday evening to receive an update on the fire at the facility.
+Biden joined Zelensky in “urging Russia to cease its military activities in the area and allow firefighters and emergency responders to access the site.”

 Biden also “spoke this evening with Under Secretary for Nuclear Security of the U.S. Department of Energy and Administrator of the National Nuclear Security Administration (NNSA) Jill Hruby to receive an update on the situation at the plant,” according to the statement.
 The president will continue to be briefed regularly.